 Give them a chance to ask questions if there is anything they are yet to understand fully.
 Make sure that they know everything.
 Tell them that there is no TV or video game there and that they will be away from home and comfortable bed but only for a few days.

-It’s normal that many children are not familiar with nature, that’s why it should not be a surprise why many kids don’t show respect to Mother Nature.
+Typically, many children are not familiar with nature; that’s why it should not be a surprise why many kids don’t show respect to Mother Nature.
 Camping would be a great learning experience for them.
-When camping, they will be exposed to different plant and wildlife; they will also learn how to live in the moment without the distraction of modern technology.
+When camping, they will be exposed to different plants and wildlife; they will also learn how to live in the moment without the distraction of modern technology.

 Let them appreciate the sound of the chirping birds in the morning and the insect as the dawn breaks.
-Camping also teaches your kids the importance of doing their chores such as building the tent, collecting firewood, washing the dishes, and cleaning up.
-You will have to delegate a job, and they’re similarly important to make sure that you’ll have a successful adventure.
+Camping also teaches your kids the importance of doing their chores, such as building a tent, collecting firewood, washing the dishes, and cleaning up.
+You will have to delegate a job, and they’re similarly essential to make sure that you’ll have a successful adventure.